Headshed/cube-integration/CallOutcomesAPI.md

   ```

 ## Note on data prefixes
-As you see from the response, there are prefixed fields like crm__xxx and response__xxx.
+As you see from the returned response, there are prefixed fields like crm__xxx and response__xxx.
 These refer to different parts of the information.
 The customer information is from the Cube internal CRM (on Assignment), while the response data.
 The "crm__customer_id" is the imported customer_id field, and NOT the same as the internal "id" field in the [CustomerData API](https://github.com/Headshed/cube-integration/blob/master/CustomerDataAPI.md "CustomerData API")